Users couldn't easily find who they were looking for.

-Enterprise Admin | Own and maintain the system for end users; often in close contact with Support. | Configuration-heavy flows prioritize efficiency over simplicity.
-Admins are heavily trained and expect dense, flexible controls. | Self-Service AI Assistant Configuration |
+UX Implication: Configuration-heavy flows prioritize efficiency over simplicity.
+Admins are heavily trained and expect dense, flexible controls.

 Target User Personas: End Users & Enterprise Admins